vankraa/Portfolio/ZomZoms/README.md

-# Project 03
+# ZomZoms

 A game made in elm is linked to a django server app in order to save scores, progress and stats to a SQL table.
 Once the user signs up to the server, they will have access to their own stats.
 If the username and password form is not filled the app will continue in offline mode and no progress will be saved upon exiting the game.

-The game is hosted on https://mac1xa3.ca/u/vankraa/Project03/ZomZoms/project03.html
+The game is hosted on http://ugweb.cas.mcmaster.ca/~vankraa/ZomZoms/PlayZomZoms.html

-The server root url is https://mac1xa3.ca/e/vankraa/zomdataapp/ including all the urls in the app folder
+The server root url is temporarily disabled, including all the urls in the app folder

-## ZomZoms Game
+## Game
 -----

 -----